bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/epigenomics/module1_lab.md

 ssh class99@guillimin.clumeq.ca
 ```

 You will be in your home folder.
-At this step, before continuing, please make sure that you followed the instructions in the section **"The first time you log in"** of the [Guillimin guide](using_the_guillimin_hpc.md).
+At this step, before continuing, please make sure that you followed the instructions in the section **"The first time you log in"** of the [Using the Guillimin HPC](http://bioinformatics-ca.github.io/epigenomic_data_analysis_hpc_2016/).
 If you don't, compute jobs will not execute normally.

 ##### Prepare directory for module 1
 ```